Writing

 My bias

-I do not want AI-native product development to become a faster way to make mediocre software.
-I want it to become a way for teams to stop accepting mediocre software as the inevitable first step.
+I want product development with AI in the workflow to become a way for teams to stop accepting mediocre software as the inevitable first step.

-The promise is not that designers become engineers or engineers become designers.
-The promise is that more builders can get closer to the truth of the product sooner.
+The promise is that more builders can get closer to what the product is actually doing sooner.

 When that happens, planning gets shorter and sharper.
 Backlogs get more alive.
 MVPs get more honest.
-User journeys become operational, not decorative.
+User journeys become operational artifacts.
 The live product improves before everyone has learned to route around its flaws.

-That is the shift I want to be part of: not just faster shipping, but less wasted time living with work we already know how to make better.
+I want the shift to mean less wasted time living with work we already know how to make better.

 Point of view